section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 In computer vision, GNNs have been applied to solve problems in:

 1. Scene graph generation
-The goal of this model is to separate image data in order to achieve a semantic graph.
+The goal of this model is to separate image data to achieve a semantic graph.
 This graph consists of objects and the semantic relationship between them.

 2. Point clouds' classification
 These are sets of 3-D data points in space.
 They are commonly recorded using LiDAR scans.
 They transform point clouds into graphs.
 Thereaafter, use CGNNs to explore their topological structures.